kdabug/react-router-planets-lab/README.md

 - **PlanetDetail** should render the data for an individual planet's color and number of moons.
 - **RandomPlanet** should route to an endpoint `/planets/random` and render a random planet.
 - Welcome should be a welcome page for the user showing the Link to **PlanetList** and **RandomPlanet**.
-- Style the App.
+- **Style the App**.
+This can be a great exercise in time management.
+Work on something you can do when other parts of your app are not working as expected.
+It is very easy to get into a rabbit hole with a specific task, so, manage your time wisely by tackling another task to reach an 'MVP'

 ## Submission
 - A pull request by 11pm tonight
-- A comment with your wins and comfort and completion levels.
+- A comment with your wins/struggles _AND_ comfort and completion levels.